 ACBH recognizes that COVID-19 presents a myriad of challenges.
-ACBH is working collaboratively with Department of Healthcare Services (DHCS), providers, and other stakeholders to ensure we continue to protect access to care and services, while also minimizing COVID-19 spread.
+ACBH is working collaboratively with Department of Healthcare Services (DHCS), providers, and other stakeholders to ensure we continue to provide access to care and services, while also minimizing the spread of COVID-19.